-For our pilot program, we are assembling a team of 4 top-notch computer science students from Harvard who have significant practical experience in web development, leadership qualities, and a desire to learn more about global development.
-The team will partner with an overseas organization or institution working in global health or global development, and join them on the ground for 4 weeks during winter break (~Dec 23 - Jan 19) to develop a software solution for one of their most pressing needs.
-We are also bringing a student as an ethnographer and documentarian to record the experience.
+For our Dec 2012-Jan 2013 pilot program, we assembled a team of four top-notch computer science students from Harvard who have significant practical experience in web development, leadership qualities, and a desire to learn more about global development.
+The team partnered with an overseas organization working in global health and joined them on the ground for four weeks during winter break (Dec 23 - Jan 19) in order to develop a software solution for one of their most pressing needs.
+The team also included a fifth student as an ethnographer and documentarian to record the experience.

-After the pilot, we will share the experience with students across the country to build awareness of technology in global health.
-We will use what we learned from the pilot program to initiate our inaugural fellowship class of 2013, which will consist of 8 fellows.
+After the pilot, we are continually taking opportunities to share our experiences with students across the country to build awareness of technology in global health.
+We plan to use what we learned from the pilot program to initiate our inaugural fellowship class of 2014.

 See more at www.techintheworld.org/pilot

-Following the pilot program, we will use our documentary and experiences from the pilot to spread awareness of the intersection of technology and global health in universities, begin building institutional partnerships for long-term sustainability, and evaluate our experience from the pilot program and refine our fellowship model.
+We are contining to use our documentary and experiences from the pilot to spread awareness of the intersection of technology and global health in universities, begin building institutional partnerships for long-term sustainability, and evaluate our experience from the pilot program in order to refine our fellowship model.